 Buy a Singapore tourism guide and flip through its geographical figures!
 And what will astound you is the weird fact that Singapore’s highest point is Bukit Timah which is barely 166 m above the sea level.
 That’s a dwarf!
 Clearly, height is not the country’s…err…city’s forte!

 No cages in zoo:

 Singapore Zoo, which is one of the best attractions of the place and is inevitably included in a major Singapore tour package, is devoid of any cages.
-The animals are kept in open enclosures in conditions which mimic their natural homes.
+The animals are kept in open enclosures in conditions that mimic their natural homes.
 And that’s saying something since the zoo is also home to tigers!
 In fact, such a concept has allowed the authorities to popularize the Night Safari.
 Night Safari is, incidentally, the planet’s maiden venture of a kind.
 That’s another interesting fact about Singapore.

 Brothels in Chinatown:

-Yes, Chinatown may be famous for its markets, temples, food and culture, but it was once a notorious corner which was full of brothels.
+Yes, Chinatown may be famous for its markets, temples, food and culture, but it was once a notorious corner that was full of brothels.
 Goes on to show that even the best of us always have some sordid past! :O

 About Creative Writer: